antigreen/Lamperl/README.md

 - [ ] "low poly" variant with straight lines between the rib crossing points
 - [ ] GUI for configuration and preview of result
 - [ ] generate laser-cutter ready dxf for given material sheet
+- [ ] add chamfers or fillets in the cutout corners